openMF/mifos-gazelle/README.md

 # App Deployment Modes -a
-There are three modes of deployment currently supported by Mojafos.
+There are three modes of deployment currently supported by Mifos-gazelle.
 This is relevant for the -a option
 - Only Mojaloop `moja`
 - Only Fineract `fin`
 - Only Payment Hub `ph`